 My name is Matt Sharp and I’m from Delaware, USA.
 I’m the solo developer for Momiji Studios.
-I teach game development at a university, make games, and play games; basically, video games are my entire life.
+I taught game development at a university for over 4 years, I make games, and I play games; basically, video games are my entire life.

 I’ve been playing games since I was 3 years old, and I never stopped.
 Some of my favorite games are Kingdom Hearts, Final Fantasy, Mario, Zelda, Metroid, Pokemon, Smash Bros., and so much more.